ms20237/DeepLearning_Papers/AlexNet_from_scratch_pytorch/README.md

-# LeNet from scratch with tensorflow
+# AlexNet from scratch pytorch